 References (from this video)

-- strong atmosphere and story variety
+- strong thematic premise and variety of haunts

 Mechanics (from transcript analysis)